gabcg/notes/MSI Notes/MSI.md

 <img src="msi-notes.assets/8.1.png" alt=""
 	title="" width="500"/>

-It making it easy to fall into a non-functional state that is hard to jump out of in most conventional simulations.
+These landskapes make it easy to fall into a non-functional state that is hard to jump out of in most conventional simulations.
 Replication can be used to escape those minima, but the difficulty increases when the event you want to observe is rare.

 Also, we are not only interested in the global minimum, but rather in the ones that are biologically functional, as they can be relevant events.
 Examples of this are:

 * More than one pathway to arrive to the same conformation: a main one and other biologically possible ones that are less used.
 Gathering information about those could be interesting.
 * In case of the transport through membranes, channels and transporters have to undergo large conformational changes in the course of gating substrates.

-But sampling those conformational states is difficult because of the high energy barriers, and limits our ability to analyse and reveal functional properties of the systems being examined.
+But sampling those conformational states is difficult because of the high energy barriers, and limits our ability to analyze and reveal functional properties of the systems being examined.

 The following image shows one of those states:

 <img src="msi-notes.assets/8.2.png" alt=""
 	title="" width="500"/>

-In conclusion, escaping local minima is complicated and time consuming, and straightforward MD simulations cannot handle this.
-Algorithms that are able to sample conformational states are needed.
-They are divided in two categories:
+In conclusion, escaping local minima is complicated and time consuming, and straightforward MD simulations cannot handle it.
+Algorithms that are able to sample conformational states are needed, and they are divided in two categories:

 <img src="msi-notes.assets/8.3.png" alt=""
 	title="" width="500"/>

 > CVs are collective variables, which are used by most sampling algorithms to describe the progress of a pathway.
-An example is "distance between the ends".
+An example is *distance between the ends*.

 ### CV-Dependent Methods